What Type of Loan is Best for Investment Property? 8 Options to Explore

 Lenders use the debt service coverage ratio to determine the maximum loan amount when a borrower is applying for a new loan or refinancing an existing one.

 A typical non-qualified (non-QM) DSCR loan allows a real estate investor to qualify for a mortgage based on the cash flow generated from a rental investment property instead of their income.
-This is also known as a rental investment loan or rental loan
+This is also known as a rental investment loan or rental loan.
+DSCR loans often come with competitive investment property loan rates, making them an attractive option for real estate investors.

 In real estate investing, timing is everything.
 Today’s hot seller’s market requires quick approvals.
 Many restrictions with traditional funding avenues are erased from the slate when targeted, goal-focused rental investment DSCR loans are used, making them a popular option for eager investors.